arfc/cyder/README.rst

     POSSIBILITY OF SUCH DAMAGE.

 ------------------------------------------------------------------
-Building Cycero
+Building Cyder
 ------------------------------------------------------------------

-The `Cycero Homepage`_ has much more detailed guides and information.
+The `Cyder Homepage`_ has much more detailed guides and information.
 This Readme is intended to be a quick reference for building cyclus for the first time.

-The Cycero code requires the following software and libraries.
+The Cyder code requires the following software and libraries.

 ====================   ==================
 Package                Minimum Version